BMC launches stylish and lightweight e-bikes - Cycling Weekly

 To further improve comfort BMC has also used a ‘D’ shape seat post, similar to that found on its top-end road bikes.
 This shape is able to flex more than a traditional round cross section.

 Pricing is yet to be announced, three sizes available (S, M, L) and availability is set to be August 2018.
+For more information, you can head over to Evans Cycles.